MKaczkow/go_concepts/monkey/README.md

 * `JIT (Just-In-Time)` compiler is a hybrid of `interpreter` and `compiler`, i.e. it receives `bytecode` in virtual machine, which then compiles it to machine code, but only when needed (on the fly), hence the name
 * `native types` vs `pointer` as objects representation - design choice
 * `self-evaluating expressions` are those which evaluate to themselves, e.g. `5` or `true`, thus being the easiest to implement
+* lots of expression in monkey are treated as `prefix expressions`, because they are the easiest to evaluate

 ### repl
 * `REPL` - `Read-Eval-Print Loop`